Sondra Locke: Background, early life and education

 Sandra Louise Smith was born on May 28, 1944, the daughter of New York City native Raymond Smith, then a soldier stationed at Camp Forrest, and Pauline Bayne, a pencil factory worker from Huntsville, Alabama, who was of mostly Scottish descent, with matrilineages in South Carolina extending back to the late 18th century.
 Locke's parents separated before her birth.
-In her autobiography, Locke noted that "although Momma would not admit it, I knew Mr. Smith never married my mother."
-She had a maternal half-brother, Donald (born April 26, 1946) from Bayne's subsequent brief marriage to William B. Elkins.
+In her autobiography, Locke noted, "although Momma would not admit it, I knew Mr. Smith never married my mother."
+She had a maternal half-brother, Donald (born April 26, 1946), from Bayne's subsequent brief marriage to William B. Elkins.
 When Bayne married Alfred Locke in 1948, Sandra and Donald assumed his surname.
-She grew up in Shelbyville, Tennessee, where her stepfather owned a construction company; the family later moved to nearby Wartrace.
-Self-described as introspective and ambitious, Locke started working part-time at age 16, drove her own car, and had a phone installed in her bedroom.
+She grew up in Shelbyville, Tennessee, where her stepfather owned a construction company.
+The family later moved to nearby Wartrace.
+Self-described as introspective and ambitious, Locke started working part time at age 16, drove her own car, and had a phone installed in her bedroom.
+She was raised a Baptist, but stopped going to church as an adult.

-Locke was a cheerleader and class valedictorian in junior high.
-From 1958, she attended Shelbyville Central High School, where she was again valedictorian and voted "Duchess of Studiousness" by classmates.
-She also played on the girls' basketball team, served as PTSA representative and was president of the French club.
-Despite this, she wasn't considered "date material" by the more socially prominent boys in her class.
-Following graduation in 1962, Locke enrolled at Middle Tennessee State University (then Middle Tennessee State College) in Murfreesboro on a full scholarship.
-Majoring in drama, she was a member of the Alpha Psi Omega honor society while at MTSU and appeared on stage in Life with Father and The Crucible.
+Locke was a cheerleader and class valedictorian in junior high, as well as editor-in-chief of The Royal yearbook and a star player on the girls' basketball team.
+From 1958, she attended Shelbyville Central High School, where she again served as valedictorian and was voted "Duchess of Studiousness" by classmates.
+She continued to play basketball at SCHS, served as parent–teacher–student association representative, and was president of the French club.
+Regardless, she was not considered "date material" by the more socially prominent boys in her class.
+Locke's first beau, according to locals' reminiscences, was Fred Thomas Jones, a carpenter's son.
+Her graduation yearbook listed her grade average 97.72% and her ambition "always to take disappointments with a smile."
+In 1962, Locke matriculated at Middle Tennessee State University (then Middle Tennessee State College) in Murfreesboro on a full scholarship.
+Majoring in theatre, she was a member of the Alpha Psi Omega honor society while at MTSU, and appeared on stage in Life with Father and The Crucible.
 She dropped out after completing two semesters of study.